Building and maintaining a System of Intracellular Compartments: De novo cisternal assembly time

-\end{small} The arguments of the $\log$ functions give the saddle-node bifurcation conditions, i.e., $a_0(C_1+C_2) \, v - C_1 d_1>0$ and $(a_0+1)(C_1+C_2) \, v - C_1 d_1>0$.
-As before, The characteristic time scales in front of log functions are determined by the inverses of the eigenvalues, evaluated at the poles of the integrands in the first and second integrals above, respectively.
-We can see that the cisterna formation time scales have been modified compared to Eq.\eqref{eq:tdenovo_full}.
-This is due to the fission time scale now depending on the cisternal size, leading to the characteristic time scales in Eq.\ref{eq:tdenovo_sat_full}, depending on the influx rate, $v$.
+\end{small} The arguments of the $\log$ functions above give the saddle-node bifurcation conditions, i.e., $a_0(C_1+C_2) \, v - C_1 d_1>0$ and $(a_0+1)(C_1+C_2) \, v - C_1 d_1>0$.
+As before, The characteristic time scales in front of the log terms in Eq.\,\eqref{eq:tdenovo_sat_full} are determined by the inverses of the eigenvalues, evaluated at the poles of the integrands in the first and second integrals above, respectively.
+We can see that the characteristic time scales have been modified compared to Eq.\,\eqref{eq:tdenovo_full}.
+This is due to the fission rate now depending on the cisternal size, which leads to the characteristic time scales in Eq.\,\eqref{eq:tdenovo_sat_full}, depending on the influx rate, $v$.

-\textbf{Saddle-node ghost:} Consider the case, when both fusion and fission rates are saturated.
-This case has the same functional form as that of saddle-node bifurcation, which is .
-The de novo cisterna formation time can be obtained from, \begin{small}
+\textbf{Saddle-node ghost:} Consider now the case where both fusion and fission rates are saturated.
+This case has the same functional form as the saddle-node bifurcation.
+The de novo cisterna formation time can be obtained from integration, as before \begin{small}

-\end{small} Here, as before, the characteristic time in front is given by inverse of the derivative computed at the pole of the integrand.
+\end{small} where $A_M^*$ is a chosen upper limit (terminal state) for integration.
+Here, as before, the characteristic time in front is given by the inverse of the derivative computed at the pole of the integrand.
 The condition for saddle-node bifurcation is given by imposing reality condition on the integrand, i.e., $ -C_1 d_1{^2}+4 a_0 C_2^2 v^2 >0 $, which is also the discriminant of the polynomial given by the inverse of the integrand.
 This gives the criteria for small parameter for the saddle-node ghost, $\frac{C_1 d_1{^2}}{4 a_0 C_2^2 v^2} = x < 1$.
-We can approximate $\tau_{denovo}$ from Eq.\eqref{eq:tdenovo_sat_2} by taking $A_M^*$ to be the double root (would be always $\geq$ real part of the complex root) and the expression can be written in a simpler form in terms of small quantity, $x$ as \begin{small}
+We can approximate $\tau_{denovo}$ from Eq.\,\eqref{eq:tdenovo_sat_2} by taking $A_M^*$ to be the double root (it is always greater than or equal to the real part of the complex root) and the expression can be written in a simpler form in terms of small quantity, $x$ as \begin{small}